oinone/oinone-docs/en/UserManual/Designers/WorkflowDesigner/node-actions.md

 :::

-+ Approval Method for Multiple Approvers: This attribute is displayed when there are approvers.
+### 3.Approval Method for Multiple Approvers

+This attribute is displayed when there are approvers.
 It includes two methods: any-sign and all-sign.
   - Any-Sign: Only one approver's approval or rejection is needed to determine the approval result.
 After the approval is completed, other approvers cannot enter the approval operation, but they will receive a message prompt about the approval result.
   - All-Sign: It includes two methods.
 One is "approval is only valid when all approvers agree, and rejection is valid when one approver rejects"; the other is "approval is valid when one approver agrees, and rejection is only valid when all approvers reject".
   - Custom Approval Method: When the system's available approval methods cannot meet your requirements, you can customize the addition of an approval method through code.
       * Approval Method Data Node: It includes all the data that can be obtained before the approval node.
       * Select Custom Function: It is the function to customize the approval method through code.

 :::info Note